CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Example TXT record:

 ~~~~~~~
-_veraid.example.com.
+_domainauth.example.com.
 IN TXT "1 3 dGhpcyBpcyBub3QgYSByZWFsIGtleSBkaWdlc3Q 86400"
 ~~~~~~~

 This example specifies an RSA-2048 key identified by its SHA-512 digest with a TTL override of 24 hours (86400 seconds).

 ## DNSSEC Chain Serialisation

-The DNSSEC chain for a VeraId signature MUST be serialised in a format that allows for offline verification.
-The serialisation format is based on the DNS message format defined in RFC 1035, with specific requirements for VeraId:
+The DNSSEC chain for a DomainAuth signature MUST be serialised in a format that allows for offline verification.
+The serialisation format is based on the DNS message format defined in RFC 1035, with specific requirements for DomainAuth:

-1. The serialised chain MUST include all DNS responses necessary to validate the `_veraid.<domain>/TXT` record, from the targeted domain up to (but not including) the root zone.
+1. The serialised chain MUST include all DNS responses necessary to validate the `_domainauth.<domain>/TXT` record, from the targeted domain up to (but not including) the root zone.
 2. The serialised chain MUST be structured as a DNS message with the following components:
  - Header: MUST include the authenticated data (`ad`) flag set to indicate DNSSEC validation.
- - Question section: MUST contain a single question for `_veraid.<domain>/TXT`.
+ - Question section: MUST contain a single question for `_domainauth.<domain>/TXT`.
- - Answer section: MUST contain the RRset for `_veraid.<domain>/TXT` and its associated RRSIG records.
+ - Answer section: MUST contain the RRset for `_domainauth.<domain>/TXT` and its associated RRSIG records.
  - Authority section: MUST be empty.
  - Additional section: MUST contain all other records necessary for DNSSEC validation, excluding the root zone DS records (which verifiers MUST provide).